Hero Image

 Privacy & Confidentiality Policy

-Exceptions to confidentiality include:
+Summary of common exceptions to confidentiality include:

 (1) You (the client) authorize me to release information via a signed release (ROI).